anoshandrews/ChestX-Pneumonia-CNN/README.md

 5.  **Train the model (optional):**
     If you wish to train the model from scratch, execute the relevant Python script (e.g., `model_training.py` or a Jupyter notebook) from the `source` directory.

-## Usage (Web Application)

-To run the Streamlit web application locally:
+### Option 2: Using Docker (Recommended for Deployment/Containerization)

+Docker provides a consistent environment for running the application.
+Make sure you have Docker installed on your system.

+2.  **Build the Docker image:**
-1. Navigate to the `webapp` directory:
+    Navigate to the root of the cloned repository where the `Dockerfile` is located.
     ```bash
+    docker build -t chestx-pneumonia-cnn .
+    ```
+    This command builds the Docker image named `chestx-pneumonia-cnn`.
+This process will install all dependencies and set up the environment as defined in the `Dockerfile`.

+## Usage

+### Running the Web Application Locally (Virtual Environment)

+To run the Streamlit web application locally using your virtual environment:

+1. Activate your virtual environment (if not already active):
+    ```bash
+    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    ```
+2. Navigate to the `webapp` directory:
+    ```bash
     cd webapp
     ```

-2. Run the Streamlit application:
+3. Run the Streamlit application:
     ```bash
     streamlit run web_app.py
     ```

-3. Open your web browser and go to the URL provided by Streamlit (usually `http://localhost:8501`).
+4. Open your web browser and go to the URL provided by Streamlit (usually `http://localhost:8501`).
 You can then upload a new X-ray image or select from provided examples to get a pneumonia prediction.

+### Running the Web Application via Docker Container

+To run the Streamlit web application using the Docker container:

+1. Ensure you have built the Docker image as described in the "Installation and Setup" -> "Using Docker" section.
+2. Run the Docker container, mapping port 8501 from the container to your host:
+    ```bash
+    docker run -p 8501:8501 chestx-pneumonia-cnn
+    ```
+    If your `Dockerfile` changes the working directory to `webapp` and then runs `streamlit run web_app.py`, this command should suffice.
+If your `Dockerfile` just copies files and you need to specify the command at runtime, you might need:
+    ```bash
+    docker run -p 8501:8501 chestx-pneumonia-cnn streamlit run webapp/web_app.py
+    ```
+3. Open your web browser and go to `http://localhost:8501`.
+The Streamlit application will be accessible, allowing you to interact with the pneumonia detection model.

 ## License

 This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file for more details.

----